This travel advice page also covers the Vatican City.

 Forest fires are a risk during the extended summer months.
 See Forest fires

 High waters known as “acqua alta” are a common occurrence in Venice and can cause flooding in parts of the city.
 See Flooding

 Demonstrations may occur with little or no warning in cities.
 You should avoid any protests, political gatherings, or marches.

-If you are visiting a ski resort you should take advice on weather and avalanche conditions before you travel and familiarise yourself with local skiing laws and regulations.
+If you’re visiting a ski resort, take advice on weather and avalanche conditions before you travel and familiarise yourself with local skiing laws and regulations.
 For more information about the avalanche risk, visit the European Avalanche Warning Service website.
 See Safety and security.